Study or train

 Having a budget that takes everything into account will help you find money to save.

 Set a target for regular savings and watch them add up.
-You can use the Australian Securities & Investments Commission’s (ASIC) MoneySmart savings goals calculator to help you.
-Having a savings buffer, big or small, will help you cope with unexpected events such as all of the following:
+You can use the savings goals calculator on the Moneysmart website to help you.
+Having a savings buffer, big or small, will help you cope with unexpected events, such as:

 - an emergency trip to the dentist